Here are some frequently asked questions about our organization and what you can do to get involved!

 Depending on the status of your membership, you may be required to retake the New Patroller Course:

-4. For returning Regular Members with an absence of 5 years or more, you must register for and complete the full first-year New Patroller Course.
+2. A returning regular member with an absence of 2 or more years must register for and complete the full first-year New Patroller Course.

 You are allowed to take a re-test of the exams; however, the passing mark is increased.
 The training can be overwhelming, but if you put in the effort to learn the material and study, the instructors will assist you.
-All new patrollers must successfully pass their first aid exams (CPR/AED, Skills, Written, Diagnostic, and eLearning) before the on-snow training.
+All new patrollers must successfully pass their first aid exams (CPR/AED, Skills, AFA, Diagnostic, and Alberta OHS) and complete their online eLearning before the on-snow training.
 We do not offer refunds for unsuccessful participants.

-There are four components to the first aid exams.
+There are five components to the first aid exams.
 All of these exams must be successfully completed before proceeding to the on-snow training.

-2. Skills Exams: Five practical exams for you to demonstrate your assessment/bandage/splint/backboard/miscellaneous treatment skills.
+2. Skills Exams: These are practical exams during which you demonstrate your assessment/bandage/splint/backboard/miscellaneous treatment skills.

-3. Written Exam: A 100-question, multiple-choice exam on the Canadian Ski Patrol’s First Aid Manual content.
-A written exam review will be provided beforehand.
-The pass mark is 80 per cent, after which you will be required to correct your exam to 100% using the manual.
-IF you achieve a score of less than 80 per cent, you will be asked to re-write the same exam, and the pass mark will be increased to 85 per cent.
+3. Written Exam: This is an 80-question, multiple-choice online exam on the Canadian Ski Patrol’s First Aid Manual content.
+You must complete all of the the online eLearning modules before you are granted access to the online exam.
+The exam pass mark is 80 per cent (64/80).
+IF you achieve a score of less than 80 per cent, you will be asked to re-write the exam, and the pass mark will be increased to 85 per cent.

 4. Diagnostic Exam: This is a real-time evaluation of your patient assessment skills, diagnosis of the problem, and how you would treat the patient.
 A minimum of 80 per cent is required for the Diagnostic Exam.
 You will be examined by two instructors, each with a different scenario.
 A single re-test is available.

 You can take the course through another certified provider (e.g., Canadian Red Cross) that fits your schedule; however, you are responsible for covering this cost.
 Please ensure that you take the CPR Basic Life Support (BLS) course that includes training on the use of an Automated External Defibrillator (AED).
-This first aid course was called CPR for Health Care Providers (HCP) until 2024, so you may see it listed under this name.
 Ensure your certificate will be valid until the August following the upcoming ski season.
-You must provide a copy of your certificate to the VP Education (brock.gillis@skipatrol.ca).
+You must provide a copy of your certificate to the VP Education (robert.taylor@skipatrol.ca).

-If you already have a valid Basic Life Support (or HCP) CPR certificate that is valid until the end of the upcoming ski season or will be renewed during the year, you can provide a copy to the VP Education (education@cspcalgary.ca).
+If you already have a valid CPR Basic Life Support (BLS) certificate that is valid until the end of the upcoming ski season or will be renewed during the year, you can provide a copy to the VP Education (robert.taylor@skipatrol.ca).
 The VP Education will then exempt you from the CPR Day of the New Patroller Course.
 We expect patrollers to recertify in CPR annually.

 For your safety and your future patients’ safety, we must ensure you have advanced ski/snowboard skills.
-During the Alpine Ski/Board Evaluation, qualified instructors will demonstrate each skill and then test your skiing ability on a variety of terrain.
-If you successfully pass the Alpine Ski/Board Evaluation, you may move on in our registration process.
+During the Alpine Ski/Snowboard Evaluation, qualified instructors will demonstrate each skill and then test your skiing ability on a variety of terrain.
+If you successfully pass the Alpine Ski/Snowboard Evaluation, you may move on in our registration process.

-We only offer the Alpine Ski/Board Evaluation on one day in March each year.
+We only offer the Alpine Ski/Snowboard Evaluation on one day in March each year.

-If you are planning to do Nordic patrol only, you are not required to attend the Alpine Ski/Board Evaluation.
+If you are planning to do Nordic patrol only, you are not required to attend the Alpine Ski/Snowboard Evaluation.
 Candidates choosing the Nordic patrol should be in good physical condition and be comfortable on skis over uphill, downhill, and flat terrain while carrying a 15 – 25 lb pack.
 You will be required to demonstrate competency of your Nordic skiing skills with one or more of the senior Nordic patrollers after completing the New Patroller Course.
+Note that there are no openings for Nordic patrollers for the 2026-2027 season.

-YES, you must attend and successfully pass the CSP Calgary Zone’s Alpine Ski/Board Evaluation in March.
+YES, you must attend and successfully pass the CSP Calgary Zone’s Alpine Ski/Snowboard Evaluation in March.

 Driving a toboggan requires a special mixture of skill and art.
 The toboggan training weekend is a full weekend event in December, hosted by one of our resorts.
 During the weekend your toboggan training begins.
 When you successfully complete the toboggan training weekend, you may then begin your training at your assigned ski area.